PaddlePaddle/PaddleSeg/configs/pp_liteseg/README.md

 **Inference:**

 We measure the inference speed with [infer_onnx_trt.py](../../deploy/python/infer_onnx_trt.py), which first exports the Paddle model to ONNX and then infers the ONNX model by TRT.
-Please refer to following code for full usage.

 ```shell
 python deploy/python/infer_onnx_trt.py \